jewertow/istio-playground/issues/re-enable-pilot-filter-gateway-cluster-config/README.md

 done
 cat output.log | grep 503 | wc -l
 ```
 Output should be greater than 0.
-Otherwise, run update loop again.
+Otherwise, run the loop again.

 ## Background